 I firmly believe that this recommendation is grossly inadequate.
-In fact I wouldn’t recommend any less than .8 grams of protein per pound (rather than per kilogram) of body weight, for people looking to maintain a healthy body composition, and I wouldn’t recommend any less than 1 gram of protein per pound of body weight for people looking to gain muscle.
+In fact, I wouldn’t recommend any less than .8 grams of protein per pound (rather than per kilogram) of body weight, for people looking to maintain healthy body composition, and I wouldn’t recommend any less than 1 gram of protein per pound of bodyweight for people looking for food to gain muscle.

 Why Should I Limit My Protein Intake?

 While protein is as vital to cellular metabolism as oxygen, there certainly lies a threshold for healthy and unhealthy consumption levels especially for those in poorer health.
-Processing protein requires a lot from kidneys and liver which is why those with problems with either of those organs are often ordered by their physicians to eat a lower protein diet.
+Processing protein requires a lot from the kidneys and liver which is why those with problems with either of those organs are often ordered by their physicians to eat a lower-protein diet.

-An indirect drawback from excessive animal protein consumption is its effect on the cardiovascular system.
-Since many meats contain a fair amount of saturated fat, this can lead to atherosclerosis, or hardening of the arteries, as well as obesity.
+An indirect drawback of excessive animal protein consumption is its effect on the cardiovascular system.
+Since many types of meat contain a fair amount of saturated fat, this can lead to atherosclerosis, or hardening of the arteries, as well as obesity.

 For example, only 25% of a T-bone steak’s calories come from protein while the rest comes from saturated fat.
 Even a leaner cut of beef like a flank steak is still roughly 50% fat.
 The same holds true for eggs.
 Only 31% of eggs’ calories come from protein.
 Fish and chicken are certainly better sources of protein.

-Remember when eating a diet higher in protein to drink plenty of water in order to replenish the considerable amount lost during protein metabolism.
-Try and stay on the safe side by avoiding extreme high-protein diets full of saturated fats like the ketogenic diets (Atkins) and you will be in much better physical standing.
+Remember when eating a diet higher in protein drink plenty of water in order to replenish the considerable amount lost during protein metabolism.
+Try and stay on the safe side by avoiding extreme high-protein diets full of saturated fats like the ketogenic diets (Atkins) and you will be in much better physical standing (read more).